psolin/namecrawler/readme.md

 ### Probability Functions

 #### Age
-Age is calculated by taking the most occurences of that name in a given year and subtracting the current year from it/
+Age is calculated by taking the most occurences of that name in a given year and subtracting the current year from it.
+The function will return the age and the number of occurences for the year with the highest value.

 #### Race
 The probabilities for race come from the US Census Bureau last names and are simply looked up.
 Thanks to FiveThirtyEight for compiling this data and making it available.
+The function will return the race with the probability.

 #### Sex
 This is found by looking up a first name, and seeing which of M/F is higher in rank.